usuaero/Pylot/docs/source/user_interface.md

     $ python -m pylot example_input.json

+The `-m` argument tells Python to run the Pylot module.
+The JSON file specified here should be the simulation [input file](creating_input_files).

 ## Controlling the Aircraft
 The aircraft can be controlled in real-time using either a joystick or the keyboard.
 This is specified in the [input file](creating_input_files).
 Please note that the specific function of the keyboard/joystick inputs is determined by how the input files are configured.
 The mapping from the input axes or channels to the aircraft controls is up to the user.